maddenj8/charge-guide/technical_spec/technical_spec.md

 getDistance() gets the distance from a charger in km to home and getdistancetodestnation() gets the distance between any two coordinates.

-pinDrop() will open up the downloaded file and makes it a marker object and draws it on the map this will give a title when clicked on an gives the apporatpate icon.
+pinDrop() will open up the downloaded file and makes it a marker object and draws it on the map this will give a title when clicked on an gives the appropriate icon.

- mMap.setOnInfoWindowClickListener checks to see if if destination updated is set if so it opens chargerInfo.class activity is opened otherwise it ignores the input.
+ mMap.setOnInfoWindowClickListener Checks to see if if destination updated is set if so it opens chargerInfo.class activity is opened otherwise it ignores the input.

 onNavigationItemSelected() listens for any click on the navigation drawer so it can start a the help or set up activity.